-As part of the work responsibilities, students may teach up to three GSSW courses per academic year (excluding summer).
-These responsibilities are negotiated with the Associate Dean for Academic Affairs and the student's Pre-Doctoral Assistantship supervisor, who determines if the student is qualified to teach for the program, the number of courses the student can teach, and what courses are available to teach.
+Students interested in teaching during the PhD program should contact the Associate Dean for Academic Affairs who determines if the student is qualified to teach for the program, the number of courses the student can teach, and what courses are available to teach.
 Students will likely end up teaching courses in the foundation year, rather than a concentration year course, dependent upon course availability.
-Not all Pre-Doctoral Assistants will be deemed eligible to teach, and not all will elect to teach as part of their third year work assignment.

-Typically students will only teach one course per quarter, and each course taught will count for 10 hours per week of work for Pre-Doctoral Assistantship funding.
-(Teaching is not paid at the adjunct rate above and beyond the third-year funding.)
 The Associate Dean of Academic Affairs is the official supervisor for teaching responsibilities and will require meeting once per quarter to review teacher/course evaluations, and may require additional meetings to support the student's development as a teacher (e.g., new teacher orientation, pedagogy discussions, etc.).
-Teaching evaluations should be at a level deemed acceptable by the Associate Dean for Academic Affairs and the Associate Dean for Doctoral Education for continued teaching in the program as part of Assistantship funding responsibilities.
+Teaching evaluations should be at a level deemed acceptable by the Associate Dean for Academic Affairs and the Associate Dean for Doctoral Education for continued teaching in the program.